Login

 Exam Rules

 For attending and non-attending students, the oral exam focuses on the topics of the course program, including topics emerging from in-depth seminars and the analysis of business cases.
-For attending students, the preparation of a project work is required, based on a PowerPoint presentation and the discussion of the project in the classroom.
+Both attending and non-attending students are required to prepare and discuss a project work, according to the guidelines provided by the professor and available in the course material.

 The final mark of the exam is expressed out of thirty and will be obtained through the following grading system: